Prime Minister ‘sickened’ as Reading stabbings declared terror attack

 A 25-year-old man from Reading was arrested at the scene on suspicion of murder and is currently in custody.

-The suspect is a Libyan asylum seeker and mental health is being considered a major factor in the incident, a security source told the PA news agency.
+The suspect is a Libyan refugee understood to have been granted asylum in the UK and mental health is being considered a major factor in the incident, a security source told the PA news agency.
 He is understood to be named Khairi Saadallah.

 Investigators have said they are not looking for anyone else in connection with the attack.